StopCOVID NI proximity App: additional information

 The contact tracing team can then reach out to those contacts and warn them to take extra precautions.

-You do not sign up to recieve a text.
+You do not sign up to receive a text.
 Everyone who has tested positive for COVID-19 will receive a message inviting them to use the digital service.

 If you choose not to - or cannot - use the digital service, the contact tracing service will also try to call you to make sure they have all the details needed to protect others.

 Testing positive and self-isolation